Annual New Year's Day

 I made a peace pole for a family that was designing a garden around it for their daughter's wedding.

-Garden design for a park
+Design of landscaping for a park

 Quite a few have been given as gifts, sometimes from a scout troop or a graduating class after a period of fund raising.
 Sometimes to a soldier as a homecoming gift.